 The Arizona Region adds clubs each year.
-Currently we have 14 boys clubs and 107 girls clubs that range in size from one - thirty six teams.
+The 2020 season we had 17 boys clubs and 114 girls clubs that range in size from one - thirty six teams.
 The clubs are located across the state from the Four Corners area to Yuma with the majority (approx 80%) of them located in the Phoenix metro area.
 There is a club out there that is right for your son/daughter it is just a matter of finding out which one that is.
 Before you attend any tryouts, you should do a little homework and find out about several clubs and ask lots of questions.
 The Region Staff cannot recommend a club for you - nor should we because we don't know everything about each club.
 Listed below are some questions to think about when shopping for a club.

 What age Division am I in?